TYLER-JM/barChart_repo/README.md

 ## what does the future hold?

 * I would like to make it possible for numbers in the millions or billions to be displayed in a more readable way: 1.5M, not 1,500,000
+* allow the labels beneath the bars to be center alligned
+* improve the feature that rotates the labels beneath each bar
+* improve the responsiveness of the charts.
+Little attention has yet to be paid to this
+* lots more can be done to improve the visual appeal of the chart